 Nothing has been the same in my life since, and that’s the goal I set for each person I work with.
-I use every trick in the book to spring your core nature, and feel a failure if I can’t change your life.
+I use every trick in the book to spring your core nature, and feel a failure if I can’t change what your life is about.

 Star Genesis seed for Soul Level Astrology

-A couple days after my session in Ross I gave my first reading.
-Over the next months I did more.
+A couple of days after my session in Ross I gave my first reading.
+Over the next months, I did more.
 When it came time to create a business card I came up with the name Soul Level Astrology.

 View on the other side